tweaked-programs/cccbridge/docs/peripherals/RedRouterBlockPeripheral.md

 # RedRouter Block

 ![Image title](../assets/images/peripherals/redrouter_block.png){ align=left width="100" }
-This peripheral is used by the **RedRouter Block**.
+This peripheral is provided by the **RedRouter Block**.
 It is used to control redstone signals.

-The peripheral acts similar to the [Redstone API](https://tweaked.cc/module/redstone.html) with some exceptions like bundled cable support.
+The peripheral acts similar to the [Redstone API](https://tweaked.cc/module/redstone.html) with some exceptions like missing bundled cable support.
-The sides are configured similar to the turtle, where `"left"` is **relative to the blocks facing.**
+The sides are configured similarly to the turtle, where `"left"` is **relative to the blocks facing.**

 ## Metadata